 - Making a Political or Social Point: Hackers can attack everything from governments, politicians, society, and big brand companies to current affairs to vent their anger or criticism on them.
 If they disagree with them, they prefer to strike their targets by crashing their websites.
 Making a political or social point is the reason behind such attacks.

 - Intellectual Challenge: This community of individuals, is quite similar to radical hackers.
 They conduct cyber attacks for the attention and admiration of peers by means of challenging network security.

-- Organizational Competition: Organizational competition is one of the major reasons where DDoS attacks are being used as a competitive business tool.
-Cyber Attackers tend to hit business competitors by participating in big events, while some of these attackers are motivated to shut down the complete online business of the competitors for months.
-In either case, the main idea is to cause disruption in technical structure and damage the reputation.
+- Organizational Competition: Organizational competition is one of the major reasons why DDoS attacks are being used as a competitive business tool.
+Cyber attackers tend to hit business competitors by participating in big events, while some of these attackers are motivated to shut down the complete online business of the competitors for months.
+In either case, the main idea is to cause disruption in the technical structure and damage the reputation.